SwiftGen/SwiftGen/Documentation/templates/json/runtime-swift4.md

 ## Customization

-You can customize some elements of this template by overriding the following parameters when invoking `swiftgen` in the command line, using `--param <paramName>=<newValue>`
+You can customize some elements of this template by overriding the following parameters when invoking `swiftgen`.
+See the [dedicated documentation](../../ConfigFile.md).

 | Parameter Name | Default Value | Description |
 | -------------- | ------------- | ----------- |